Flu Vaccination Information

 Information on appointments in primary care can be found here

 Our Practice Nurse Team are now showing patients how to self-administer the B12 injection in a face to face appointment in surgery.
 Full instructions and training will be given to the patient by the Practice nurse at the appointment so that you feel confident that you will be able to continue to administer this yourself in the future, in the comfort of your own home.
 The nurse will tell you when you are next due to for the injection.
+Click on the link on the right of this page to watch our surgery video by the practice nurse with instructions on patient self administration

 Our website now has a "Screening" area, this can be found under Clinics & Services.
 Information on Abdominal Aortic Aneurysm screening can be found there.
 Further information will be added soon.